-A focus group is a gathering of deliberately selected people who participate in a planned discussion that is intended to elicit consumer perceptions about a particular topic or area of interest in an environment that is non-threatening and receptive.
-The focus group is a collective on purpose.
-Unlike an interview, which usually occurs with an individual, the focus group method allows members of the group to interact and influence each other during the discussion and consideration of ideas and perspectives.
+Focus group discussions should be held in an environment that is non-threatening and receptive.
+Unlike interviews, which usually occur with an individual, a focus group allows members to interact and influence each other during the discussion and consideration of ideas.

-The Changing Nature of Focus Groups
+Benefits of Focus Groups